What Is Naloxone (Narcan)?

 • Loss of consciousness

-Those who do not seek medical treatment after receiving a dose of Naloxone may face uncomfortable withdrawal symptoms that are often accompanied by intense cravings to use again, resulting in a relapse event reoccurring.
+Those who do not seek medical treatment after receiving a dose of naloxone may face uncomfortable withdrawal symptoms that are often accompanied by intense cravings to use again, resulting in a relapse event reoccurring.
 Naloxone stays in the body for approximately one hour, depending on the person.
-However, some Opioids can stay in the body for up to 12 hours, meaning Naloxone will wear off long before the Opioid.
-Therefore, consuming additional Opioids after taking the medication significantly increases the risk of a second overdose.
+However, some opioids can stay in the body for up to 12 hours, meaning naloxone will wear off long before the opioid.
+Therefore, consuming additional opioids after taking the medication significantly increases the risk of a second overdose.

 Paid Advertising.
-We receive advertising fees from purchases through the BetterHelp links below.
+We receive advertising fees from purchases through BetterHelp links.

 Online Addiction Counseling